2016 6 Hours of Nürburgring: Qualifying

 André Lotterer (pictured in 2012) secured Audi's second pole position of the season.

 Friday's afternoon qualification session was divided into two groups that lasted 25 minutes each.
 Cars in LMGTE Pro and AM were sent out first.
 After a five-minute interval, LMP1 and LMP2 vehicles drove onto the track.
 All cars were required to be driven by two participants for one timed lap each and the starting order was determined by the competitor's fastest average times.
 The fastest qualifier was awarded one point which went towards the Drivers' and Manufacturers' Championships.
 Light rain fell before qualifying started causing teams to use intermediate tyres on their cars until a dry line emerged on the track and vehicles were equipped with dry-compound tyres.
 Rain later returned to the track which prevented anyone from improving on their fastest lap times.
 The session was marked by a battle between Audi and Porsche.

-Lotterer in the No. 8 Audi was fastest on the car's first timed lap and remained quickest with an average time of 1 minute and 39.444 seconds to clinch the team's second pole position of the season.
+Lotterer in the No. 8 Audi was fastest on the car's first timed lap and remained quickest with an average time of 1:39.444 to clinch the team's second pole position of the season.
 The car was joined on the grid's front row by the sister Audi of di Grassi, Jarvis and Duval.
 Jarvis had his fastest time revoked after spinning at the NGK chicane late in qualifying because he had violated track limits.
 Porsche's No. 1 vehicle took third with Webber and Timo Bernhard behind the wheel; Webber was unable to improve on his lap time as he misjudged his braking point and went across the NGK chicane, while Bernard was delayed by LMP2 vehicles on both his laps.
 They were ahead of the team's second entry, driven by Lieb and Jani, and both Toyota cars took fifth and sixth.
 Lieb had no hybrid boost on his first lap, and braked early for the chicane on his following attempt.
 Davidson attributed his car's position to having one timed lap and being delayed by traffic, while Sébastien Buemi stated this was due to Toyota focusing on the race, compromising their qualifying performance.
 Sarrazin was unable to push hard because of the damp track.
 The two Rebellion cars rounded out the LMP1 qualifiers in seventh and ninth; they were separated by the No. 4 ByKolles Racing car of Simon Trummer, Oliver Webb and Pierre Kaffer.